 Unfortunately, hot desking has garnered a bad reputation.
 It’s sometimes described as a jungle due to a lack of stability and organization, especially for employees who are used to working at the same desk every day.

 However, issues with hot desking usually stem from companies trying to implement it while also enforcing office returns without providing enough workstations.

 Plus, problems multiply when managers use obsolete Excel templates instead of proper software.

 That said, here are the pros and cons of hot desking.

 With hot desking, employees can show up at any time and just get to work.
 This arrangement can also be useful for people in the company who travel and need to stop by and do a bit of work or those who mostly work from home but want to change the scenery from time to time.

-Without dedicated desks, you can have more people using the same workstations, which reduces your overall workspace costs.
 Plus, if you do decide to implement hot desking, you don’t need a lot of preparation or a complicated setup.

 As a related resource, don’t miss our article about the main differences between activity-based working and hot desking.

 Lastly, you’ll have to invest in some must-have hot desking accessories to maximize its potential.